iamCristYe/msal-vote/README.md

 2. How can it be guaranteed that one can only vote once?

-    The user table is locked when one are voting and no other voting can be performed at the same time.
-When one tried to vote for a second time, they will be spotted.
+    The user table got locked when one is voting and no other voting can be performed at the same time.
+When one tried to vote for a second time, it will be spotted that s/he has already voted.

 3. Why is your vote not verified backend?

     I don't have time to create a such a complicated system with a full CMS and dedicated backend verifying system.
 Plus, the malicious vote can be easily spotted.
 As long as one can only vote once, this would not be a problem.

-4. Why don't you do prepare for CSRF attack?
+4. How do you make sure voters can vote anonymously?

-    Again, I don't have time to implement this.
-Considering the use case of this application, this would not be a problem.
-Free feel to PR though.
+    Votes are not linked to voters in the database, thus no one will ever know who votes what.

 ### Local Development